longturn/freeciv21/docs/Contributing/style-guide.rst

 Double Negatives / Negations
     To aid the readability of our documentation, we want to stay away from using double negatives.
-A double negative is where two negative words are combined together that end with a possitive.
+A double negative is where two negative words are combined together that end with a positive.
 For example:
     "The guidelines are not bad".
 The last two words are negative -- "not bad".
 It is better to use positive language.
 For example the first sentence is better written as: "The guidelines are good".